-The 5th is another fantastic hole and one of the best, most insane drivable par fours I’ve ever played.
+The 5th is another fantastic hole and one of the best, most insane drivable par fours I’ve played.
 At just 322 yards, this hole plays uphill and again gives the golfer options.
 Bunkers run about 240 yards between the teebox to just short of the green for those who want to rip driver.
 As always, there’s a safe bailout option to a wide right fairway, but this leaves a perilous uphill approach to a perched green.

 The par 3 6th is officially 143 yards on the scorecard, but can play a wide variety of yardages due to three separate teeboxes that span about 100 yards in width.
-This isn’t a long hole by any means but is quite intimidating off the tee, as all you can see is a giant waste bunker that runs from the teebox to the green.
+This isn’t a long hole by any means but it is quite intimidating off the tee, as all you can see is a giant waste bunker that runs from the teebox to the green.
 This hole reminds me a lot of the fantastic 17th at Bethpage Black, another par 3 with an extremely shallow but wide green guarded by bunkers on all sides.

 Playing blind and downhill at 401 yards, the 7th is another enjoyable hole.
 You can’t tell from the teebox, but this fairway is very generous so feel free to grip it and rip it here.
 There’s a waste area about 290 yards off the tee you’ll have to carry to reach the green.
 This is one of the most visually appealing approaches at Tobacco Road, with a giant undulating green framed beautifully by three deep bunkers and a lone tree on the back left.

-The 8th is the 3rd par 3 on the front 9 and the most challenging.
+The 8th is the 3rd par 3 on the front 9 and also the most challenging.
 At 173 yards, this hole plays downhill over a waste area to a boomerang-shaped green with a giant hump in the middle.
 If the pin is in the front left, this becomes a fairly easy hole, but beware of the wicked back right pin tucked behind a bunker.
-If you hit it left of this pin, the ball will fall down a slope towards the hole.
+If you hit it left of this pin, the ball will trundle down a slope towards the hole.